sendgrid/docs/content/docs/ui/account-and-settings/mail.md

 - Status - On or Off

-- Soft Bounces - The number of days, after which SendGrid will purge all contacts from your soft bounces suppression lists.
+- Soft Bounces - The number of days soft bounces will be kept in your soft bounces suppression lists.
+Any soft bounces older than this value will be purged.

-- Hard Bounces - The number of days, after which SendGrid will purge all contacts from your hard bounces suppression lists.
+- Hard Bounces - The number of days hard bounces will be kept in your hard bounces suppression lists.
+Any hard bounces older than this value will be purged.

 ## Event Notification